pbollhorn/movie-app/README.md

 ## Features

-- Search ~90,000 movies via trigram based fuzzy search
+- Search ~90,000 movies via trigram-based fuzzy search
 - See movie posters
 - View movie details, including full cast and crew, and if the movie belongs to a collection
 - View list of movies for cast/crew member